-We aim to store all information within the UK or within the European Economic Area (EEA).
+We aim to store all information within the UK.

-In some situations, it is possible that your information may be transferred outside the EEA.
-This may occur where, for example, one of our trusted partners processing information on our behalf has servers located in a country outside the EEA.
+In some situations, it is possible that your information may be transferred outside the UK either to a country within the EEA, or worldwide.
+This may occur where, for example, one of our trusted partners processing information on our behalf has servers located in a country outside the UK.